 In the Democratic Republic of Congo, one can see gorillas on a Congo gorilla safari to Virunga National Park situated in the eastern part of the country.
 Virunga National Park is situated in the Albertine Rift Valley and Africa’s oldest national park created in 1925 and is listed in the List of World Heritage in Danger since 1994.

-The Eastern lowland gorilla also known as Grauer’s gorilla (Gorilla beringei beringei) is a subspecies of the Eastern gorilla.
-Unlike their relatives, the mountain gorillas that are in three countries, the eastern lowland gorillas are endemic (only found) in the mountainous forests of eastern Democratic Republic of Congo.
+The Eastern lowland Gorilla is also known as Grauer’s gorilla (Gorilla beringei beringei) is a subspecies of the Eastern gorilla.
+Unlike their relatives, the Mountain Gorillas that are in three countries, the Eastern Lowland Gorillas are endemic (only found) in the mountainous forests of the eastern Democratic Republic of Congo.

 This is the largest of the four gorilla subspecies and they can be seen and trekked in these parks and reserves;

 The western gorilla (Gorilla gorilla) is the most populous species of the genus gorilla.
-The western gorilla is listed as critically endangered populations highly reduced by the Ebola virus.
+The western gorilla is listed as a critically endangered population highly reduced by the Ebola virus.
 There are two subspecies of the western gorilla and these are the Western lowland gorilla and the Cross River gorilla.

 - Republic of the Congo